Skip to content

 Episcleritis

-Episcleritis is a benign, self-limited inflammatory condition of the episcleral tissue.
-It involves inflammation of the superficial vascular plexus, such as the Tenon’s capsule vessels, and is milder and less vision-threatening than scleritis, which affects deeper vessels.
+Episcleritis is a benign, self-limited congestive condition of the episcleral tissue.
+It involves inflammation of the superficial vascular plexus, such as the Tenon’s capsule vascular plexus, and is less painful and has less impact on vision compared to scleritis, which affects deeper vessels.
 Most cases are idiopathic and recurrent, with a tendency for bilateral involvement.
-The incidence is reported as 41.0 per 100,000 person-years, with a prevalence of 52.6 per 100,000.
+The reported incidence is 41.0 per 100,000 person-years, and the prevalence is 52.6 per 100,000.

-While it is a relatively common cause of red eye, it can be confused with conjunctivitis or scleritis, leading to misdiagnosis at initial presentation.
-In episcleritis, the scleral stroma itself is not involved, and progression to severe structural complications such as globe perforation is rare.
-However, in recurrent cases or those associated with systemic autoimmune diseases such as rheumatoid arthritis or granulomatosis with polyangiitis, treatment of the underlying disease and long-term follow-up are necessary.
-Understanding episcleritis not merely as an isolated ocular condition but as an ocular manifestation of systemic disease is crucial for recurrence management and prognosis improvement.
+While it is a relatively common cause of conjunctival injection, it can be confused with conjunctivitis or scleritis, leading to misdiagnosis at initial presentation.
+In this condition, the scleral stroma itself is not affected, and progression to severe structural complications such as globe perforation is rare.
+However, in cases with a recurrent course or those associated with systemic autoimmune diseases such as rheumatoid arthritis or granulomatosis with polyangiitis, treatment of the underlying disease and long-term follow-up are necessary.
+Understanding episcleritis not merely as an isolated ocular disease but as an ocular manifestation of systemic disease is crucial for recurrence management and prognosis improvement.

 Simple episcleritis